WebReflection/uhtml/README.md

 There are at least two workarounds to consider:

   * use `data.filter(item => validate(item)).map(...)`
-  * returns an actual node:
+  * return an actual node:

 ```js
   if (!item)